OpenSUTD/ProbStats-with-TFP/README.md

 | 03  | Bayesian Approach to Coin-flip       | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/OpenSUTD/ProbStats-with-TFP/blob/master/03_Bayesian_Coin_Flip.ipynb)|
 | 04  | Sampling from Distributions          | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/OpenSUTD/ProbStats-with-TFP/blob/master/04_Sampling_Distributions.ipynb)|
 | 05  | WIP                                  | WIP|

+**What's in the Notebooks**

+Most of the notebooks contain concise explanations of key concepts, as well as visualisations.
+You will be able to interact with the visualisations using sliders to see the effect of varying parameters.

 **Local Install**